Matthäus Dresser: Education and career

 In 1575, Dresser became the rector of the Electoral Provincial School of St. Afra school in Meissen.
 After six years of tenure, he became a professor of Greco-Roman liturgy and history at the University of Leipzig.
 There, he was appointed dean of the philosophy school, and was the rector of alma mater in 1599.
 Dresser translated several works of Latin into German, such as Prophyry's Isagoge.
 He later became the electoral historiographer of Saxony.

 Personal life

 Dresser was married twice in his life.
 His first marriage was to Juliana Sarcerius, daughter of Lutheran theologian and disciple Erasmus Sarcerius.
-After the death of Juliana, Dresser maried Maria Cordes, the daughter of the prepositus at Leipzig University, M. Henricus Cordes.
+He was, by that relation, brother in law to Zacharias Praetorius.
+After the death of Juliana, Dresser married Maria Cordes, the daughter of the prepositus at Leipzig University, M. Henricus Cordes.
 He did not produce progeny in either marriage.
 Dresser died of Malaria on October 7, 1607, and was buried at the Paulinerkirche.